ember-learn/ember-blog/source/2019-09-27-the-ember-times-issue-117.md

 ...
 ...
-learn about what happened at EmberCamp 2019 🐹🏕, read the updates to the Ember Octane Guides 🚀, check out the latest feature for Ember SVG Jar 📇,
+learn about what happened at EmberCamp 2019 🐹🏕, celebrate the release of Ember 3.13 (Octane Preview) 🎉, read the updates to the Ember Octane Guides 🚀, check out the latest feature for Ember SVG Jar 📇,